-Fresh and dried mushrooms have no sodium in them, but canned mushrooms can be very high in sodium: anywhere from 500 to 800mg of sodium and up per 8 oz / 1 cup, drained (284 ml / 10 oz can before draining.)
-Draining the tin of mushrooms, then emptying them into a bowl of water and swooshing them around may wash some of the sodium off.
+Fresh and dried mushrooms have no sodium in them, but commercially canned mushrooms can be very high in sodium: anywhere from 500 to 800 mg of sodium and up per 8 oz / 1 cup, drained (284 ml / 10 oz can before draining.)
+In comparison, mushrooms canned either commercially or home canned without added salt will only have about 30 mg of sodium for the same amount.

 Fresh mushrooms are 0 Weight Watchers PointsPlus® when consumed on their own.
-In a recipe, the cost is 3 Weight Watchers PointsPlus® per 500g (17 1/2 oz.)
+In a recipe, the cost is 3 Weight Watchers PointsPlus® per 500g (17 ½ oz.)

 750g (1.65 pounds) fresh large white or chestnut mushrooms, quartered = 8 cups volume

-4 oz sliced mushrooms, canned = 2/3 cup drained
+4 oz sliced mushrooms, canned = ⅔ cup drained

 1 pound (450g) fresh mushrooms = 12 oz tinned, undrained = 6 oz (170g) drained = 20 to 30 medium mushrooms = 3 oz (85g) dried = 6 cups fresh slices = 2 cups sliced and cooked